huggingface/huggingface-inference-toolkit/README.md

 ### Container

-1. build the preferred container for either CPU or GPU for PyTorch or TensorFlow.
+1. build the preferred container for either CPU or GPU for PyTorch o.

 _cpu images_
 ```bash